Berberine might just be one of the best supplements you’ve never heard of.

 As mentioned above, to get the most benefit out of using berberine it is best to use this supplement in combination with other supplements that work in a similar yet slightly different manner.

-- Alpha lipoic acid: ALA is a powerful anti inflammatory agent that boosts mitochondrial function, reduces insulin resistance and is incredibly powerful if used in sustained release form with doses as high as 1,800-2,400mg per day.
-You can learn more about ALA in this comprehensive post.
+- Alpha lipoic ac: ALA is a powerful anti-inflammatory agent that boosts mitochondrial function, reduces insulin resistance, and is incredibly powerful if used in conjunction with berberine.
+You can learn more about ALA in this comprehensive post. id

 Berberine can also be combined with prescription medications to boost results.